IdahCollin/space/README.md

 # Playground
 Playground!
-Right now showing who is in space right now.
+Showing who is in space right now.

 ## Run project
 To run this project locally, follow these steps: